-- Volatility is a description of how much a variable deviates from its trend. - Volatility is the opposite of stability. - Typically measured by the variance of the variable's standard deviation from trend, as a ratio of the standard deviation of the output gap.
+- Volatility is a description of how much a variable deviates from its trend. - Volatility is the opposite of stability. - Typically measured by the variance of the variable's deviation from its trend, as a ratio of the variance of the output gap.